You know that things can’t go on like this.

 Before you take that step, it’s worth talking through what separation really means under New Jersey law.

 That doesn’t mean that you can’t live apart.
-Many couples do.

 But moving out doesn’t automatically change your financial obligations or your legal responsibilities.

 The smartest move is to get clear guidance before you move out.
+You can get that here in two ways (more on that below.)

 Those tactics are meant to keep you stuck.